- Avoid smoking and excessive drinking.

 How to take care of your skin – why do we care?

 Like I said, these are key rules for all regardless of what skin type you are or what skin conditions you have.
 Is that it?
 NO!
 The skin on your face, neck and chest will probably need a bit more than that and I will touch on a few trends that are seen today in the skin care” community”.
 Community?
 Yes, community.

 The interest in skin care has exploded the last, 2-3 years.
 I mean, people have always been interested in taking care of their skin and the industry has always sold billions in moisturizers, toners, serums and cleansers etc.

 Want to learn more?
 In our diploma course for Spa therapist we go through ingredient knowledge as well as how and when to apply.

-The interest in skin care has always been there at some level but recently the boom in skin care experts online and on social media reflects the interest that has arisen.
+How to take care of your skin in the best possible way has always been there as an interest for so many at some level but recently the boom in skin care experts online and on social media reflects the interest that has arisen.
 One can wonder why that is, but my speculation is that Korea has a part in it (South Korea to be precise).

 Together with the western popularization of Korean music and drama shows, Korean skin care and make up (or K-Beauty as it is also called) has been all the rage lately.
 Brands like Krave Beauty, COSRX and Klairs to mention a few is popular everywhere online.

 Influences and Influencers to “blame” in how take care of you skin!